 This invitation is part of an overall fund totalling £200 million available over this parliamentary term through the Scottish Green Public Sector Estate Decarbonisation scheme.

-Applicants will be able to apply for up to £2 million worth of capital funding per applicant each year.
-There is no minimum value for applications.
+Applicants will be able to apply for up to £2.5 million worth of capital funding per applicant each year, and up to £60k worth of pre-capital funding per applicant per year.

 There is a problem